 REL 305 Introduction to Therapeutic Recreation (B).
-Corequisites: REL 302, REL 306, PRO 421.
+Corequisites: REL 302, REL 306.
 Covers the process, benefits and function of therapeutic recreation, values of therapeutic recreation service, provision of service by diagnostic group and setting including medical terminology, and historical and professional development of therapeutic recreation.
 Requires field experience.
+3 Cr.
 3 Cr.
 Fall.

-REL 307 Applied Studies in Recreation and Leisure (B).
+REL 307 Practicum (B).
 Prerequisites: REL 302 and REL 308.
-Investigates professional issues and problems through on-sight experiential learning or through directed research projects.
+Investigates professional issues and problems through on-sight experiential learning.
 Topics and sites are arranged through the instructor.
-Requires one or more written projects, depending upon the topic and scope of study.
+Requires one or more written projects.
+3 Cr.
+Summer.
 3 Cr.
 Summer.

-REL 312 Management of Recreation and Leisure Services (B).
+REL 312 Administration of Recreation and Leisure Services (B).
 Corequisite: REL 302.
-Focuses on the management of a comprehensive recreation and leisure service system.
+Focuses on the administration of a comprehensive recreation and leisure service system.
 Covers organizational behavior, marketing, human resources, operations, and finance common to public, private, commercial, and therapeutic sectors.
+3 Cr.
 3 Cr.
 Every Semester.

 REL 313 Economic and Community Development in Recreation (A).
-Principal emphasis on the relationship of recreation to community development.
-Examination of market mechanisms and government as they affect allocation of resources to recreation services.
-Other topics include demand analysis, economics of planning, cost/benefit analysis, secondary economic impacts, multiplier effects, public decision making, public finance and supply considerations in both urban and rural recreation situations.
+Principal emphasis is on the role of recreation to community development.
+Examines market mechanisms and government as they affect allocation of resources to recreation services.
+3 Cr.
 3 Cr.

 REL 314 Tourism Principles (A).
 Corequisite: REL 302.
 Covers principles affecting tourism: the scope and magnitude of tourist attractions, services, facilities, transportation, accommodations, and the tourist.
 Examines travel motivations; demand for destinations; economic, socio-cultural and ecological impact; tourism planning; and tourism marketing.
-Requires site visits.
+3 Cr.
 3 Cr.
 Spring.

 REL 315 International Tourism (A,I,Y).
 Examines the international tourism environment.
 Covers tourism growth and development and its costs and benefits as an international, economic, social, cultural, political, and environmental phenomenon.
 Covers trends in international tourism through the exploration of literature relating to international tourism destinations and looks at the role of various constituents in promoting international tourism.
 3 Cr.
 Every Semester.